jayaprakash017/intern_work/README.md

 volume persistance

 First udate the system
 $sudo apt update  && sudo upgrade

-pull the mongo image

-$sudo docker pull mongo

-Using default tag: latest
-latest: Pulling from library/mongo
-a1a21c96bc16: Already exists
-8481a729031f: Pull complete
-d183ce926b04: Pull complete
-5dac1b57d544: Pull complete
-09d333d29f76: Pull complete
-1f1cbb33527b: Pull complete
-0ef8bb939786: Pull complete
-43ec45d81e04: Pull complete
-Digest: sha256:ea783d8ac4dcac9f8a7ff236b26a52e36649fc1bdd1778ffb44ba5e4de776cda
-Status: Downloaded newer image for mongo:latest docker.io/library/mongo:latest

-checking images

-$sudo docker images
-REPOSITORY   TAG       IMAGE ID       CREATED       SIZE mongo        latest    e4ec68a273dd   5 days ago    916MB

-create a volume & check

-$sudo docker create volume  mongo_vol
-$sudo docker volume ls

-attach volume to mongo image which we created earlier

-$sudo docker run -it --name mongo_cont1 -p 21017:27017 -v mongo_vol:/data ubuntu /bin/bash

-after that you are in the mongo_cont1 then insert the data for that

-$cd data

-there i create a file with 'mongodb_bakup' in that insert some data

-$touch mongodb_backup
-$cat >> mongodb_backup

-Now stop the container and remove the container & list all containers

-$sudo docker stop container-id
-$sudo docker rm container-id
-$sudo ps -a

-now check the volume previously we attcjed to the mongo image
-$sudo docker volume ls

-Now create another container by using mongo image and attach the mongo_vol too

-$sudo docker run -it --name mongo_cont2 -p 21017:27017 -v mongo_vol:/data ubuntu /bin/bash

-now check the data

-$cd data

-there we can see that 'mongodb_bakup' file which we created.
+VOLUME_PERSISTENCE WITH POSTGRES_DB

+AIM-The main aim of these task is whenever we delete a container the data inside the container will also deleted to overcome that we can use volume

+To know that follow the following steps :

+Create a volume
+ $docker volume create pgdata_volume

+Pull an image of postgres (optional)

+$docker pull postgres

+#So it will pull the postgres image from public dockerhub

+Create a container and attach volume that we created earlier with docker run command

+$docker  run -it --name postgresdb_container1 -e POSTGRES_USER=jaya -e POSTGRES_PASSWORD=keypass -e POSTGRES_DB=jaya_postgress_db -v postgres_volume:/var/lib/postgresql/data -p 5432:55432 postgres

+#--name :it helps to create container with specific name
+#-e POSTGRES-USER=jaya :used to creat a database user to database
+#-e POSTGRES_PASSWORD :set password to the database
+#-e POSTGRES_DB :set database name
+#-v postgres_volume:/var/lib/postgresql/data : set a path b/w volume to postgres default path
+Postgres database and these is /var/lib/postgresql/data default postgres database path
+#Postgres :image

+To attach to the database and insert the data

+$docker exec -it db_container1 psql -U jaya -d jaya_postgress_db

+After that insert the data into the database by using postgres query  after to quit from database use /q

+Next stop & remove the container

+$docker stop db_container1
+$docker rm db_container1

+Now run a new container by attaching the same volume and check for the data

+$docker  run -it --name db_container2 -e POSTGRES_USER=jaya -e POSTGRES_PASSWORD=passkey -e POSTGRES_DB=jaya_postgress_db -v postgres_volume:/var/lib/postgresql/data -p 5432:55432 postgres

+To attach to the database and check the data
+$docker exec -it db_container2 psql -U jaya -d jaya_postgress_db